 |

-Test for an open circuit in the wire between the crankshaft position sensor connector terminal 3 and ground.
+Check for an open circuit in the wire between terminal 3 of the crankshaft position sensor connector and ground.

 |